Danny Woodards: Tranmere Rovers

 After a successful trial at Tranmere, Woodards signed on an initial six-month deal on 28 July 2014 and was allocated squad number 17.

 Boreham Wood

 After leaving Tranmere, Woodards signed for newly promoted National League club Boreham Wood in July 2015.
 Woodards was released by the club at the end of the 2020–21 season.

+Personal life

+In July 2012, Woodards' brother Liam was stabbed to death at Westfield Stratford City.